Features

 - Is this medical advice?

-- No. MuscleBuddy logs your protocol and flags interactions and controlled substances, but it does not diagnose, prescribe, or recommend starting, continuing, or changing any compound.
+- No. MuscleBuddy logs your protocol and flags interactions and controlled substances.
+It does not diagnose, prescribe, or recommend starting, continuing, or changing any compound.
 The flags are informational, not prescriptive.
 Talk to a qualified clinician about your protocol.

 - Does MuscleBuddy sell, source, or recommend compounds?

-- Why do I need to verify my age to use this?
+- Why do I have to verify my age?

-- Cycle and compound tracking covers PED, hormone, and controlled-substance content, which MuscleBuddy gates behind an 18+ verification separate from the account minimum age.
-Basic supplements and food items in the same catalog stay reachable below 18; anything in the adult-only categories does not.
+- Cycle and compound tracking covers PED, hormone, and controlled-substance content, which sits behind an 18+ verification separate from the account minimum age.
+Basic supplements and food items in the same catalog stay reachable below 18; the adult-only categories do not.

-- No. The compound library, interaction checking, and Health Protocol tracking (cycle phases, PCT, and baseline stacks) are all Pro tier features, on top of the 18+ gate.
+- No. The compound library, interaction checking, and protocol tracking (cycle phases, PCT, and baseline stacks) are Pro tier features, on top of the 18+ gate.

 - Can my coach see my protocol?

-- Only if you've authorized that coach-client relationship.
-Coach access to health data follows the same rules as bloodwork and check-ins: visible while the relationship is active, and it ends when the relationship does.
+- Only if you have authorized that coach-client relationship.
+Coach access to health data follows the same rules as bloodwork and check-ins: visible while the relationship is active, gone when it ends.

 Compound and cycle tracking is part of the Pro tier ($9.99/mo) and requires 18+ age verification.